-THE POLYGRAPH EVALUATION is conducted by a certified polygraph examiner through the Security Secrets, LLC.
-The polygraph evaluation (Psychophysiological detection of Deception) measures the accuracy of information provided during the selection process.
+THE POLYGRAPH EVALUATION is conducted by a certified polygraph examiner.
+The polygraph evaluation (psychophysiological detection of deception) measures the accuracy of information provided during the selection process.
 All applicants must review and sign an authorization for release of personal information prior to the administration of the polygraph.
-All applicants must review and sign a conditional offer of employment prior to the polygraph, medical and psychological exam.

 THE PSYCHOLOGICAL PROFILE EVALUATION is conducted by the Law Enforcement Psychological Services Inc. This evaluation measures the psychological suitability for a career in the Alexandria Fire Department.
 It consists of several written tests and a structured clinical interview.

 THE PANEL INTERVIEW will be conducted by AFD Fire Officers and Supervisors.

 THE MEDICAL EXAMINATION National Fire Protection Association (NFPA) code 1582 is the standard for our medical examinations.
 You must pass your medical exam to continue in the selection process.